No Pictures: Notes from the Studio

 Recognition, for me, can nurture a notion of lack.
 The acknowledgment is a nod that is softer quieter and full.
 The truth of why one makes work is challenged by a nomination like this.
 What is your greater purpose?
 What is the longevity of work?
 Receiving a fellowship cannot help but affect (and effect) one’s production.
 Money and the “luxury” of the field are likely to alter something about what one is doing.
 We all see those who received recognition and end up succumbing to a type of making that is different than what the artist was originally recognized for.

 Secondly - timing.
 My work currently is not within the stream of a popular trend.
-In fact, it could be said, easily, that my work is currently very unpopular.
+It could be said, easily, that my work is currently very unpopular.
 This is clear and obvious and there is nothing wrong with that.
 It is all timing.
 Ultimately, History makes the decisions.

 And finally, I cannot underscore enough, the beauty and poignancy of the artists and work that have been chosen this year.
 The award takes an incredible financial load off of artists’ shoulders; we know our “out-of-pocket” over the years is enormous.
 And perhaps even more so, the sacrifice of what we have done without, that severely restricted the making of our work.